 Is food available?

 Yes.
 Enjoy globally inspired sandwiches, salads, small bites, soft drinks, Michigan craft beers and more in the James & Shirley Balk Café, which features a dazzling glass ceiling sculpture by renowned artist Dale Chihuly.
-No outside food or beverages, please.
+You cannot bring outside food or beverages into the Café, but you can consume them at the Meijer-Shedleski Picnic Pavilion or in the Lievense Indoor Eating Area.

 Is there a gift shop?